 - Metro Plans are high-value, low-cost plans designed for individuals and families in Clay, Jackson, and Platte Counties in Missouri and Johnson and Wyandotte Counties in Kansas.
 These plans include our highly rated Spira Care offerings and our more traditional products.

 - Rural Plans are offered in the other 27 Missouri counties and provide an array of affordable and high-quality plans like First Gold.
 All Rural Plans include access to Blue KC’s Preferred-Care Blue network which includes 50 in-network hospitals and about 6,200 in-network physicians.

-Residents can explore pricing and plans beginning November 1, 2020, and enroll during Open Enrollment from November 1 through December 15, 2020.
-The coverage for all plans sold during this time period will begin on January 1, 2021.
+Residents can explore pricing and plans during the Special Enrollment Period (SEP) from February 15, 2021 through August 15, 2021.
+Coverage for all plans will begin on the first day of the following month.
 Learn more about the ACA marketplace by visiting Healthcare.gov.

 When reviewing your Blue KC plan options in the ACA marketplace, please feel free to contact our sales team at 816-395-2683.
 Visit BlueKCForYou.com to learn more about ACA plans and programs and what you will need in order to enroll.

 An important note: Depending on your income, you and your family may qualify for savings on your monthly premiums through a subsidy.
 We encourage members to contact our sales team at 816-395-2683 to determine if you are eligible for a subsidy.